oerc0122/MDANSE/Doc/pages/grouping.rst

     F_{\text{inc}}(\mathbf{q},t ) = c_{\text{EtOH}}F_{\text{inc},\text{EtOH}}(\mathbf{q},t ) + c_{\text{H2O}}F_{\text{inc},\text{H2O}}(\mathbf{q},t )

-where here the weight are the atom concentrations of the atoms in ethanol and water.
+where the weight are the atom concentrations of the atoms in ethanol and water.
 Similarly to the atom grouping, the total results with molecule grouping are a weighted sum of atomic or molecular terms.
 In MDANSE either, scaled or unscaled results can be plotted and may be more useful for the